 But if a picture is worth a thousand words, a video is worth a million.
 Here’s a video of some of the best swing dancers in the world throwing down at the International Lindy Hop Championships:

 One of the most popular swing dance styles, and the one we do most at MCS.
 Lindy originated in the Savoy Ballroom in Harlem, and is named for Charles Lindbergh’s “hop” across the Atlantic in 1927.
 (Despite the name, there is no hopping in Lindy Hop!)

 The ancestor of all swing dances, Charleston is a fast dance with a lot of kicks.
 It has both partnered and solo versions; partner Charleston is usually incorporated into Lindy Hop.

-What do you do when the dance floor gets to crowded to keep swinging out?
+What do you do when the dance floor gets too crowded to keep swinging out?
 Why, Balboa, of course!
-Invented for the extremely crowded dance halls of southern California, Balboa is danced in close embrace to fast music.
-(Rumor has it that in the old SoCal ballrooms, they would throw you out if you left close embrace!)
+Invented for the extremely crowded dance halls of southern California, Balboa is danced in close embrace to (usually) fast music.
+(Legend has it that in the old SoCal ballrooms, they would throw you out if you left close embrace!)